Glossary of Terms

-Carbon footprint - A measure of your impact on the environment terms of the amount of greenhouse gases produced.
+A measure of your impact on the environment terms of the number of greenhouse gases produced.
 Carbon footprint refers to the overall carbon emissions a building creates including construction and operation.

-Carbon offsetting - The process of reducing carbon emissions by donating money to organizations that will plant trees or create renewable energy technology.
-An example would be taking a flight and paying an organization to plant trees that will equal out the amount of carbon emissions used by the flight.
+The process of reducing carbon emissions by donating money to organizations that will plant trees or create renewable energy technology.
+An example would be taking a flight and paying an organization to plant trees that will equal out the number of carbon emissions used by the flight.

-Fossil fuels - Coal, oil and natural gas made by the decomposition of fossilized plants and animals.
+Coal, oil, and natural gas made by the decomposition of fossilized plants and animals.

-Green design - A design, usually architectural, conforming to environmentally sound principles of building, material and energy use.
-A green building, for example, might make use of solar panels, skylights and recycled building materials.
+A design, usually architectural, conforming to environmentally sound principles of building, material, and energy use.
+A green building, for example, might make use of solar panels, skylights, and recycled building materials.

-Going green - Adopting practices that reduce your overall impact on the environment.
-These may include reducing your energy usage, recycling, using public transportation, buying local products, and/or designing, remodeling, or buying a home that is more energy efficient.
+Adopting practices that reduce your overall impact on the environment.
+These may include reducing your energy usage, recycling, using public transportation, buying local products, and/or designing, remodeling, or buying a home that is more energy-efficient.

-Greenwashing - The practice of making a false or misleading claim about the environmental benefits of a company, product, service or technology.
-An example is a homeowner/REALTOR referring to his or her home/listing with few green features as a “green home.”
+The practice of making a false or misleading claim about the environmental benefits of a company, product, service, or technology.
+An example is a homeowner/REALTOR® referring to his or her home/listing with few green features as a “green home.”

-LEED - Leadership in Energy and Environmental Design is a third-party certification program and the nationally accepted benchmark for the design, construction and operation of high performance green buildings.
+Leadership in Energy and Environmental Design is a third-party certification program and the nationally accepted benchmark for the design, construction, and operation of high-performance green buildings.

-Photovoltaic (PV) panels - Solar panels that convert sunlight into electricity.
+Solar panels convert sunlight into electricity.
 Power is produced when sunlight strikes the semiconductor material and creates an electrical current.
-While initial costs to buy and install these panels are still high, incentives and rebates as well as savings in utility bills offset the purchase price.
+While initial costs to buy and install these panels are still high, incentives and rebates, as well as savings in utility bills, offset the purchase price.